devops2603/awseks/08-NEW-ELB-Application-LoadBalancers/08-01-Load-Balancer-Controller-Install/README.md

   --approve

-# Replaced name, cluster and policy arn (Policy arn we took note in step-02)
+# Replaced name, cluster and policy arn (Policy arn we took note in step-02, this step will create a IAM role with the policy that we have create above and assign it to service account that we are creating below)
 eksctl create iamserviceaccount \
   --cluster=eksdemo1 \
   --namespace=kube-system \